-The way your course looks in Studio is different from the way that learners will see and experience it when it is live.
+The way your course looks in Studio is different from the way that learners will see and experience it when it is live in the LMS.

-It is recommended that you test your content continually as you build your course, so you can interact with your course from a learner’s point of view.
+As a best practice, you should test content continually as you build your course, so you can interact with your course from a learner’s point of view.

 For information about setting up a beta test for your course, see Beta Testing a Course.

-You can preview course content before a course is live or before you publish specific units, to test how content will appear to students when it is released.
+You can preview course content before the course is live, or before you publish specific units in a live course, to test how content will appear to students when it is released.

 When you preview course content, you see the latest course content that is configured in Studio.
 You see content in units with the publishing status Draft (Never published), Draft (Unpublished changes), or Visible to Staff Only.

-For example, you publish a unit with a video and a discussion.
+For example, you publish a unit that includes a video component and a discussion component.

 Students see the same content in the LMS.

-You later decide to add a multiple choice problem to the unit, before the discussion.
+You later decide to add a knowledge check problem to the unit, between the video and the discussion.
 Before you publish this change, you can see how the question will look to students by previewing the unit in the LMS.

 In the live course, students continue to see the existing content, without the multiple choice question, until you publish the change.

-When the unit’s state is Published and Live, the preview and the live version of the courseware are exactly the same.
+When the unit’s state is Published and Live, the preview and the live version of the course are exactly the same.
 Selecting either of View Live or Preview gives you the same view.